kimgoetzke/rusteroids/README.md

 - Collision system powered by `bevy_rapier2d`
 - Particles powered by `bevy_enoki`

+## Attribution

+The in-game (non-UI) font is Bulky Pixels by John Bloor's [Smoking Drum ](http://www.smokingdrum.com) (domain no longer active but required by license).

+Audio files downloaded from [Pixabay](https://pixabay.com) under a CC0 license or created by myself.

 ## How to develop

 ### Using Nix Flakes, JetBrains RustRover & Direnv